Nitsua28/PrequelQuote-Bot/README.md

 - Fixed bugs with gifs and actor pictures

-3.0.1 : Updated gif links due to Gfycat being discontinued
+3.0.1 : Updated gif links due to Gfycat being discontinued 4.0.0 : Added the Last Jedi and The Rise of Skywalker quotes with updated gifs and actor pictures

 ## Dependencies:
 * __node.js__ version 12+